zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec18.md

 Both record types are optional in a zone.
-The objective of this test case is to verify that they are there is a correct chain of trust from DS, in the parent zone to the CDS and CDNSKEY RRsets ([RFC 7344][RFC 7344, section 4.1], section 4.1).
+The objective of this test case is to verify that they are there is a correct chain of trust from DS, in the parent zone to the CDS and CDNSKEY RRsets ([RFC 7344][RFC 7344#4.1], section 4.1).

+As stated in [RFC 4035][RFC 4035#2.4], section 2.4:
+> A DS RR SHOULD point to a DNSKEY RR that is present in the child's
+> apex DNSKEY RRset, and the child's apex DNSKEY RRset SHOULD be
+> signed by the corresponding private key."

 This Test case is only relevant if
-* The *Child Zone* has either CDS or CDNSKEY record or both.
+* The *Child Zone* has either CDS or CDNSKEY record or both, and
 * The parent zone has a DS RRset for the *Child Zone*.

-If a name server has issues covered by [Basic04] (basic name server issues) no messages will be outputted from this test case.
+## Scope

+It is assumed that *Child Zone* has been tested by [Basic04].
+This test case will just ignore non-responsive name servers or name servers not giving a correct DNS response for an authoritative name server.

-It is assumed that the Child Zone has been tested by [DNSSEC15] and [DNSSEC16] and that the servers still give the same responses.
+It is assumed that *Child Zone* has been tested or will be tested by [DNSSEC15], [DNSSEC16] and [DNSSEC17] and that the servers give the same responses.
+Running this test case without running [DNSSEC15], [DNSSEC16] and [DNSSEC17] can give an incomplete report of the CDS and CDNSKEY status of *Child Zone*.

 ## Inputs